-To celebrate St. Patrick’s Day with dogs, we’ve whipped up a homemade dog treat recipe that makes it easy to be green.
-Adding 2 cups of dark leafy greens to the recipe adds fantastic natural color, plus a boost to your dog’s diet.
+To celebrate St. Patrick’s Day with our dogs, we’ve whipped up a homemade dog treat recipe that makes it easy to be green.
+Adding 2 cups of dark leafy greens plus a little fresh mint or parsley to the recipe adds fantastic natural color, plus a boost to your dog’s diet.

-- 2 cups packed mixed greens or spinach, chopped finely
+- 2 cups packed mixed greens or spinach

 - 1/2 cup plain applesauce

 - 2 eggs

 - 2 cups oat flour (grind rolled outs in your food processor to make yourself)

 - 2 cups flour (we used whole wheat)